A critical reflection on society and human behaviour and how they interrelate

 Its focus is on the disciplines of interdisciplinary social sciences, cultural anthropology, educational sciences, pedagogy, psychology and sociology.
 We use this expertise to contribute to the education of talented young students in a wide array of degree programmes, and to increased understanding of a range of issues relating to human behaviour and society.
 To achieve this we frequently work together with social organisations.

-The faculty has around 850 employees and over 5,600 students.
+The faculty has around 900 employees and about 6000 students.

 Research in the Faculty of Social & Behavioural Sciences is centred around five Research Priorities.
 These Research Priorities build on the proven expertise within the faculty and are closely connected to the university's research profile.